opleary/PHP2650Project/index.md

 **Evaluating the Models: Variable Importance**

 For each model, we will assess the ranked **variable importance**.
-We’ll do this using the `varImp` function from the `caret` package in R. This function tracks the changes in metric statistics for each predictor and accumulates the reduction in the statistic when each predictor’s feature is added to the model.
+We’ll do this using the `varImp` function from the `caret` package in R[12].
+This function tracks the changes in metric statistics for each predictor and accumulates the reduction in the statistic when each predictor’s feature is added to the model.
 The reduction is the measure of variable importance.
 For trees/forests, the prediction accuracy on the out of bag sample is recorded.
 The same is done after permuting each predictor variable.
 The difference between the two accuracies are averaged over